moabukar/Grad-EntryLevel-Resources/Tech-Tests/K8sTest.md

 ## Bonus points:

-- Containers used in deployment must be scanned before being deployed and severity is high or critical, pipeline shold fail
+- Containers used in deployment must be scanned before being deployed and if severity is high or critical; pipeline should fail
 - Container in Pod, should not be running as ROOT
 - Provide any code that you used to complete this task